airsimcloud/airsim-env-azure/README.md

 - Start debugging with Python

 ## Running with Docker
-This repository is already prepared to run a prebuilt AirSim binary and Python code using Docker.
+Once both the AirSim environment and the Python application are ready, you can package everything as a Docker image.
+This sample project is already prepared to run a prebuilt AirSim binary and Python code using Docker.

+This would be a perfect scenario when you want to run the simulation at scale.
+For instance, you could have several different configurations for the same simulation and execute them in a parallel, unattended way using a Docker image on Azure Container Services

 Since AirSim requires access to the host GPU, it is required to use a Docker runtime that supports it.
 For more information about running AirSim in Docker, click [here](https://github.com/microsoft/AirSim/blob/master/docs/docker_ubuntu.md).